 204.270-2 Procedures.

-(b) The procedures at (b) provide details on how to record the results of data verification in EDA.
-When these procedures are followed, contract documents and data in EDA are an accurate representation of the contract and therefore may be used for audit purposes.
+(b) The procedures at PGI 204.270-2 (b) provide details on how to record the results of data verification in EDA.
+When these procedures are followed, contract documents and data in EDA are an accurate representation of the contract and therefore may beused for audit purposes.

-(c) The procedures at (c) provide details on the creation and processing of contract deficiency reports, which are used to correct problems with contracts distributed in EDA.
+(c) The procedures at PGI 204.270-2 (c) provide details on the creation and processing of contract deficiency reports, which are used to correct problems with contracts distributed in EDA.

-SUBPART 204.4--SAFEGUARDING CLASSIFIED INFORMATION WITHIN INDUSTRY
+SUBPART 204.4 —SAFEGUARDING CLASSIFIED INFORMATION WITHIN INDUSTRY

-(Revised April 1, 2019)

 204.402 General.

-DoD employees or members of the Armed Forces who are assigned to or visiting a contractor facility and are engaged in oversight of an acquisition program will retain control of their work products, both classified and unclassified (see ).
+DoD employees or members of the Armed Forces who are assigned to or visiting a contractor facility and are engaged in oversight of an acquisition program will retain control of their work products, both classified and unclassified (see PGI 204.402 ).

 204.403 Responsibilities of contracting officers.

-(1) Contracting officers shall ensure that solicitations comply with (1).
+(1) Contracting officers shall ensure that solicitations comply with PGI 204.403 (1).

-(2) For additional guidance on determining a project to be fundamental research in accordance with (a)(3), see(2).
+(2) For additional guidance on determining a project to be fundamental research in accordance with 252.204-7000 (a)(3), see PGI 204.403 (2).

 204.404 Contract clause.